RamezRagaay/Safka/README.md

 # Safka - Arabic E-Commerce Platform

-Welcome to Safka, an advanced Arabic e-commerce platform designed to provide a seamless online shopping experience.
+Welcome to **Safka**, an advanced Arabic e-commerce platform designed to provide a seamless online shopping experience.
 Safka enables users to browse, search, filter, and sort products efficiently.
 Suppliers and sellers have access to a comprehensive dashboard to manage their inventory effectively.

-We strive to enhance Search Engine Optimization (SEO) and leverage Server-Side Rendering (SSR) to improve performance and visibility.
+We strive to enhance **Search Engine Optimization (SEO)** and leverage **Server-Side Rendering (SSR)** to improve performance and visibility.

 ---
 ## Features
 ### For Users
 - **Landing Page**: A well-designed homepage introducing Safka.